CSE512-15S/fp-liusuw-kuangyou/README.md

 We decide to design and implement a visualization of HIV’s mutation in a human body and T-cell epitope mapping.
 A related visualization tool can be found through this URL:
 	http://www.hiv.lanl.gov/content/sequence/jbrowse/?loc=Gag%3A1..500&tracks=PROTEIN%2CSub-protein_map&data=hivdata%2FEpitope-protein&highlight=

-We will be cooperating with Andrew Gartland, a staff scientist at Fred Hutchinson Cancer Research Center and Mike Dapp, a Post-Doctoral HIV researcher in UW Immunology.
+We will be cooperating with Andrew Gartland, a staff scientist at Fred Hutchinson Cancer Research Center and Mike Dapp, a Post-Doctoral HIV researcher at UW Immunology.

 ## Goal
 The goal of the software is to assist in finding a potential cure for the deadly disease AIDS.